Instead of ideas, a prima donnaís rage

 - The evil ending of Knights of the Old Republic.
 Amusingly, since the player character can't talk, Bastila is the one that actually makes the speech, despite the player being the new Dark Lord of the Sith.

-- A stock cutscene in Age of Wonders 2 and Age of Wonders: Shadow Magic.
+- A stock cutscene in Age of Wonders 2: The Wizard's Throne and Age of Wonders: Shadow Magic.

 - Gulcasa delivers one of these in Blaze Union at his coronation.
 The recipients of the speech—the remnants of the former Imperial Army and the nobility, who have never been exposed to his ideals—are initially ambivalent towards their new sovereign, thinking "at least it's impossible for this guy to be worse than our last emperor".
 Once Gulcasa is done talking, he has their complete and undying loyalty.